greeniot/RaspberryPi-Basics-Sample/README.md

 ### Audio via Headphone Jack

 Finally, let's try to make use of the RPi's 3.5mm headphone jack.
-Before we can stream music to the headphone jack via JavaScript we need to install some packages:
+Before we can stream music to the headphone jack via JavaScript we need to install some packages.

+>:exclamation: This step requires a working internet connection.
+(We will provide SD cards with images that already have the necessary packages installed.)

 ```sh
 sudo apt-get install libasound2-dev